The Purpose of Purpose

 - Create a vision board to visualize your future goals--on paper or online!

-- Learn how to write out your goals
+- Learn how to write goals

 - Put your purpose on paper